josiah-d/Golf-Ball-Carry-Distance/README.md

 ## Conclusions

-Golf ball carry distance can be reasonable predicted off the tee, e.g. ~6 m, from initial conditions.
+Golf ball carry distance can be reasonably predicted off the tee, e.g. ~6 m, from initial conditions.
 The XGBoost Regressor was most effective and paints an understandable picture that ball speed is most predictive of carry distance.